How The Beast Of Gévaudan Turned The Idyllic French Countryside Into A Place Of Unprecedented Slaughter

 Public DomainAn illustration of Jeanne Jouve, whose attempt to save her child from the Beast of Gévaudan made her a national hero, 1839.

 They scoured the countryside, laid traps with poisoned bait, and even had some volunteers dress like women in hopes of attracting the Bête du Gévaudan.
 The men were highly motivated.
-In addition to wanting to stop the beast, they also hungered after the reward money, which was equal to a year’s salary.
+In addition to wanting to stop the beast, they also hungered after the reward money.
+According to Smithsonian Magazine, it was equal to a year’s salary.

-But although the group of hunters stumbled upon the beast, they failed to shoot it.
+But although a group of these hunters stumbled upon the beast, they failed to shoot it.
 They reported that the beast was too cunning and too powerful to be subdued.

 “Hunters who are in pursuit have neither been able to stop it, because it is more agile than they,” a local French paper wrote at the end of 1764.